lilstarhunter/SavePolarBears/README.md

 1. Identify datasets and download CSV files
     Create an Relational Database using AWS RDS
 2. Create Buckets to store the data and link to AWS RDS
-3. Utilize Googles Colab import the Pyspark library to tranferr data from AWS S3 to AWS RDS Postgres DB
+3. Utilize Googles Colab import the Pyspark library to tranfer data from AWS S3 to AWS RDS Postgres DB
 4. Access the AWS RDS using PGAdmin

 [Code available at Google Colab](https://colab.research.google.com/gist/lilstarhunter/358ed454c43361c6cee5ead3b23eccea/polarbeardatabase.ipynb)